 Not necessary for this item

-(2010).Reform local extrabudgetary funds in Egypt: lessons from China [Master’s thesis, the American University in Cairo].
+(2010).Reform local extrabudgetary funds in Egypt: lessons from China [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Preysing-Lichtenegg, Domenica.
 Reform local extrabudgetary funds in Egypt: lessons from China.
 2010.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.